Camc3c/Data-Analytics-Projects/README.md

 Author: Cameron Chenault

-Description: This repository holds the coding and analytic projects I've worked on throughout my computer science career.
+Description: This repository holds the analytic projects I've worked on throughout my computer science career.
 I hope this serves the purpose of displaying my coding skills.

 Index: